 When displaying 4K content at 50/60 Hz, YUV420 color format is used.

 Experience more realistic image detail with an HDR (high dynamic range) TV.

 Enables fine brightness adjustments and optimized HDR rendering.

 Enables smooth image rendering.

 The PS5 console supports the HDMI 2.1 specification, and it also supports 4K 120Hz video output.
-On the other hand, 4K 120Hz TVs have not yet fully penetrated the market.
-Sony Interactive Entertainment is working with TV companies to find and solve problems during this transition period, but for the time being, players may experience some issues with 4K 120Hz.
+As this emerging technology isn’t fully supported in the market, Sony Interactive Entertainment is working with TV manufacturers to improve performance and bring the best experience to console users.
+During this transition period, you may experience some issues with 4K 120 Hz.

-If you encounter a situation where there is nothing displayed on your TV when the PS5 console is expected to be outputting a 4K 120Hz signal, or the signal is displayed as 1080p 120Hz, please consider the following:
+If you encounter a situation where there’s nothing displayed on your TV when the PS5 console is expected to be outputting a 4K 120 Hz signal, or the signal is displayed as 1080p 120 Hz, please consider the following: